Index of Indigenous languages

 Shirts were not necessary in Choctaw culture, but men and women both wore poncho-style capes in cool weather.

 Later, the Choctaws adapted European costume like cloth jackets and full skirts.
-Here are some pictures of
+Here is a museum exhibit of

 traditional Choctaw dress, and here are some photographs

 Sioux.
 Choctaw men and women both wore their hair long, but some men